by Will Mawhood, CĒSIS

 Images – credit Agnese Reķe unless otherwise specified

 This article is taken from the one-off joint issue U19-Deep Baltic, a collaboration between Deep Baltic and the Estonian Urbanists’ Review.
-The print version is available now from selected outlets in Tallinn and Riga, and the full issue can also be accessed in English and Estonian here
+The print version is available now from selected outlets in Tallinn and Riga, and the full issue can also be accessed in English and Estonian here.

 © U19-Deep Baltic 2017.
 All rights reserved.